ibm-cloud-docs/containers/cs_clusters.md

   * Expose your apps with [public networking services](/docs/containers?topic=containers-cs_network_planning#public_access) or [private networking services](/docs/containers?topic=containers-cs_network_planning#private_access).
   * Connect your cluster with services in private networks outside of your {{site.data.keyword.cloud_notm}} account by setting up [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) or the [strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn).
   * Create Calico host network policies to isolate your cluster on the [public network](/docs/containers?topic=containers-network_policies#isolate_workers_public) and on the [private network](/docs/containers?topic=containers-network_policies#isolate_workers).
   * If you use a gateway appliance, such as a Virtual Router Appliance (VRA), [open up the required ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_inbound) in the public firewall to permit inbound traffic to networking services.
-If you also have a firewall on the private network, [allow communication between worker nodes and let your cluster access infrastructure resources over the private network](/docs/containers?topic=containers-firewall#firewall_private).<roks311-vpc>
+If you also have a firewall on the private network, [allow communication between worker nodes and let your cluster access infrastructure resources over the private network](/docs/containers?topic=containers-firewall#firewall_private).
 * VPC clusters:
   * Expose your apps with [public networking services](/docs/containers?topic=containers-cs_network_planning#public_access) or [private networking services](/docs/containers?topic=containers-cs_network_planning#private_access).
   * [Connect your cluster with services in private networks outside of your {{site.data.keyword.cloud_notm}} account](/docs/containers?topic=containers-vpc-vpnaas) by setting up the {{site.data.keyword.cloud_notm}} VPC VPN or the strongSwan IPSec VPN service.
-  * [Create access control lists (ACLs)](/docs/containers?topic=containers-vpc-network-policy) to control ingress and egress traffic to your VPC subnets.</roks311-vpc>
+  * [Create access control lists (ACLs)](/docs/containers?topic=containers-vpc-network-policy) to control ingress and egress traffic to your VPC subnets.